Governments and Archiving: “Can we afford it?”

 Because your agency’s online content is increasing both in complexity and volume, and because governments are held accountable for the information they publish on the web, you need to employ a records retention policy.

-Think of records retention for your agency as an investment like health insurance: sometimes it’s hard to justify that monthly expense and you wonder if it’s worth it — until someone lands a $12,000 hospital bill for an appendectomy.
-You just don’t want to get caught without the insurance to cover it.
+Think of records retention for your agency as an investment like health insurance.
+Sometimes it’s hard to justify that monthly expense, and you wonder if it’s worth it — until someone lands a $12,000 hospital bill for an appendectomy.
+You don’t want to get caught without proper insurance to cover it.